 Welcome to our epic Seattle to Portland 8-Day Itinerary!
 These Pacific Northwest cities have been on our travel wishlist for quite some time, so when it came time to pick a destination for our annual anniversary trip the decision was easy.
 Not only do we visit two awesome cities, but we visit an incredible National Park, the Northwesternmost Point of the US, lots of waterfalls, an incredible rocky coastline and so much more.

 While there are endless things to do in Seattle, Portland, and the other destinations I will write about this itinerary is to help give you an idea of how much you can truly fit into your day.
-You may want to squeeze in less or more things but this should give you a good base idea.
+You may want to squeeze in fewer or more things but this should give you a good base idea.

 Day One: Flight And Seattle